 Car Insurance for Divorced Parents

-When there are children of driving age in the picture, things change for divorced parents and car insurance, at least when it comes to the kids driving vehicles.
+Things may change for divorced parents when there are children of driving age in the picture.
 Assuming there is joint custody, both parents may have to put the children on their individual policies, should the kids have access to vehicles in both homes.

 What if your child only uses your vehicle on occasion?
 If your child drives your car more than 12 times annually, they belong on your policy.
 The same holds true about being added to your ex-spouse’s policy.